-Effective January 1, 2013, with the freeze of all U.S. pension benefits, the Company adopted the Xerox Corporation Supplemental Saving Plan (SSP) to allow deferrals and a match on pay in excess of IRS limits.
+Effective January 1, 2013, with the freeze of all U.S. pension benefits, the Company adopted the SSP to allow compensation deferrals in excess of IRS limits.
 This is an unfunded nonqualified plan which provides a notional 100% match on employee deferrals of 3% of pay over the IRS limits.

 To participate, employees must elect to defer by December 31 of the year preceding the year of the employee deferral; the employee deferral is 3% of pay over the IRS limits (employees can elect to have a 3% employee deferral or not to participate at all).
 Employee deferrals will be credited to notional accounts no later than the end of the year in which the deferrals were deducted from pay.
 The match will be credited to a notional account no later than the end of the first quarter following the year of deferral.
-Interest is credited at a rate defined by the Plan Administrator before the first day of any period for which the interest will accrue.
-Such interest rate must be a reasonable rate as defined by Treasury Regulation Section 31.3121(v)(2)-1(d) and with respect to any named executive officer shall not be greater than the highest rate that may be utilized that is not subject to disclosure under 17 C.F.R.
+Interest is credited at a rate defined by the Company before the first day of any period for which the interest will accrue.
+Such interest rate must be a reasonable rate as defined by Treasury Regulation Section 31.3121(v)(2)-1(d) and, with respect to any named executive officer, shall not be greater than the highest rate that may be utilized that is not subject to disclosure under 17 C.F.R.
 Section 229.402.
-Mr. Firestone and Ms. Varon elected to participant in the SSP in 2013.
+Ms. Burns, Ms. Mikells, Mr. Jacobson and Mr. Firestone elected to participate in the SSP in 2014.